contao/docs-archive/api/hooks/createNewUser.md

 # createNewUser

 The `createNewUser` hook is triggered when a new front end user registers on the website.
 It passes the ID of the new user and the data array as arguments and does not expect a return value.

-It is available from version 2.2.0.
+> **Tag** Available from version 2.2.0.

 ## Parameters

 1. *int* `$intId`

     Unique ID of the user

 2. *array* `$arrData`

     All values which have been submitted on the registration form.
 Be aware that the user ID is not contained in this array (`$arrData['id']` is empty).

 ## Example

 ```php
 <?php